savonet/liquidsoap/doc/content/language.md

 latter is a float.
 This is a source of errors for beginners, but is necessary for typing to work well.

+Since version 2.x of Liquidsoap, you can use an integer where a float is expected, for instance you can type `sin(3)` instead of `sin(3.)`.

 ### Strings

 Strings are written between double or single quotes,